daniel-fleming/az-cnd-workshop-content/units/cnd-java/manifests/demo.md

         path: target/demo-0.0.1-SNAPSHOT.jar
     ```

 1. Providing these deployment instructions tells PCF how to deploy your app.
+Now that we have a deployment manifest, let's deploy our app to PCF.

+    ```
+    $ cf login -a api.run.pivotal.io
+    $ cf push
+    ```

+1. Your app is now deployed to PCF!
+Navigate to `Apps Manager` to view your app as it deploys.